app-tech5/format-number-lib/README.md

 ## Author

-Developed by **djagat**.
+Developed by **app-tech5**.
 If you find this library helpful, don’t forget to give it a ⭐ on GitHub!